Attendees learn how to ‘drop their nets’ through Ignatian spiritual practices

-That “way” is characterized by Interior Freedom, Disordered Attachments, and Spiritual Indifference, principles that Eddings explained—and illustrated—by way of powerful personal story and example.
+That “way” is characterized by Interior Freedom, Disordered Attachments, and Spiritual Indifference, principles which Eddings explained—and illustrated—by way of powerful personal story and example.

 Eddings’s presentation on January 17 explored the impact of Interior Freedom, which is defined as contentment based not on exterior circumstances but on an interior relationship with God.
-Subsequent keynote presentations addressed Disordered Attachments and Spiritual Indifference.
+Subsequent keynote presentations will address Disordered Attachments and Spiritual Indifference.

-The day’s schedule, intentionally designed to model the very letting go that Eddings and the other conference leaders were advocating, included ample time for rest and reflection, followed by an optional afternoon workshop on “Spiritual Direction: Sacred Listening” led by Bill Cooley.
+The day’s schedule—intentionally designed to model the very letting go that Eddings and the other conference leaders are here to advocate—included ample time for rest and reflection, followed by an optional afternoon workshop on “Spiritual Direction: Sacred Listening” led by Bill Cooley.